What determines the Silver Eagle price?

 Silver Eagles Dealer Price

-The current year Silver Eagle price from online bullion dealers are most often priced relative to the “Ask” spot price, plus the premium cost that the dealer has incurred from the wholesaler and the US Mint.
+The Silver Eagle price from online bullion dealers is based on the “Ask” spot silver price, plus the dealer premium that includes costs from the wholesaler and the US Mint.

-The price per American Silver Eagle coin can range from $3.00 to $6.00 over spot price per one ounce coin.
-Depending on the current spot price, this premium range is 10%-25% over spot per ounce.
+The markup per coin can range from $3.00 to $6.00 over spot price.
+Depending on the current spot price and market conditions, this premium range is typically 10%-25% over spot per ounce.

-You can save money on dealer premiums if you buy Random Year Silver Eagles.
-Random Year coins come from the secondary market or from dealer buy backs from investors.
-Since dealers will buy back Silver Eagles at a lower premium than is charged by the US Mint, the savings is passed along to investors.
+You can save money on dealer premiums if you buy random year Silver Eagles.
+These coins are usually from previous years and come from from dealer buy backs, or from the secondary market.
+Since dealers acquire these coins at a lower premium than the US Mint charges for newly minted coins, the savings is passed along.

 How much over spot should i pay for silver eagles?

-American Silver Eagle coins always carry a premium over spot price.
-Current year coins will typically have the highest premium because the US Mint charges Authorized Purchasers (Wholesale Distributors) a premium that covers the sourcing, manufacturing, distribution and marketing.
-The premium charged by the US Mint ultimately gets passed along to the investors and silver stackers.
+American Silver Eagles almost always carry a higher premium than other government bullion coins.
+Current year coins will typically have the highest premium because Authorized Purchasers are charged a premium by the Mint that covers the sourcing, manufacturing, distribution and marketing.

-Older American Silver Eagle coins that are in uncirculated condition often carry a premium as they are considered semi-numismatic because they are dated.
-However, aside from specific years where the mintage of Silver Eagle coins was limited such as 1996, back-dated coins have little to no numismatic value.
-They are simply silver bullion coins.
+Aside from specific years where the mintages were low, such as 1996, back-dated coins have little to no numismatic value.
+They are simply bullion silver coins.